 What is a certificate of deposit?

-A CD is a type of savings vehicle that you’ll find available at most financial institutions.
-When you open a CD, you’re choosing to lock up your deposit at the bank and forgo any access to these funds for the specified term.
-CD term lengths can range from a few months to several years.
-If you want to withdraw your funds before the CD reaches maturity, you’ll likely have to pay a penalty.
-That’s why it’s important to make sure that you won’t need the funds throughout the CD term before buying one.
+A CD is a type of savings vehicle that is available at most financial institutions.
+When you open a CD, you agree to lock up your funds at the bank and have no access to the money for a specified term.
+CD term lengths can range from a few months to several years or more.
+If you want to withdraw your funds before the CD reaches maturity, expect to pay a penalty fee.
+That’s why it’s important to make sure that you won’t need the funds during the CD term before buying one.

 Generally, you’ll earn a guaranteed rate of return when you open a CD.

-You can ensure that your deposit is safe and won’t lose any principal by seeking out Federal Deposit Insurance Corp. banks and National Credit Union Administration credit unions.
-These entities will protect up to $250,000 per depositor, per institution, per ownership category.
+You can be sure that your deposit is safe if you seek out only banks insured by the Federal Deposit Insurance Corp. and credit unions insured by the National Credit Union Share Insurance Fund.
+These entities will protect up to $250,000 per depositor, per insured institution, per ownership category.

 What is a savings account?